elephantscale/es-training-new/kafka/slides/Kafka-Case-Studies-Best-Practices.md

 ---

-## Best Practices : Recommendations from Netflix
+## Best Practices: Recommendations from Netflix

  * Prefer multiple modest sized Kafka clusters rather than one giant Kafka cluster.
 This will simplify operations